aneasystone/github-trending/README.md

 ## C

+* 【2023-08-24】[MrNeRF / gaussian-splatting-cuda](https://github.com/MrNeRF/gaussian-splatting-cuda) - This project aims to reimplement the wonderful paper gaussian splatting with C++ and Cuda from scratch.
+This is a learning endeavor.
+Lets see how far we come.
 * 【2023-08-23】[profdc9 / RFBitBanger](https://github.com/profdc9/RFBitBanger) - A QRP digital transceiver created from readily available parts for off-the-grid maintenance
 * 【2023-08-23】[nanobyte-dev / nanobyte_os](https://github.com/nanobyte-dev/nanobyte_os) - OS tutorial from Nanobyte YouTube channel.
 * 【2023-08-23】[InterstellarNetwork / Interstellar](https://github.com/InterstellarNetwork/Interstellar) - Interstellar is one of the best proxies with blazing fasts speeds and tons of games.